nornir-automation/nornir/docs/index.rst

 Brigade is an automation framework written in python to be used with python.
-Most automation frameworks hide the language they are written in by using some cumbersome pseudo-language which usually is almost touring complete but lacks tooling to debug and troubleshoot and that is hard to integrate into other systems as they usually have complex APIs if any at all.
+Most automation frameworks hide the language they are written in by using some cumbersome pseudo-language which usually is almost Turing complete but lacks tooling to debug and troubleshoot.
+Integrating with other systems is also usually quite hard as they usually have complex APIs if any at all.
-Some of the other common problems of those pseudo-languages is that are usually quite bad at dealing with data and re-usability is not even limited.
+Some of the other common problems of those pseudo-languages is that are usually quite bad at dealing with data and re-usability is limited.

 Brigade aims to solve those problems by providing a pure python framework.
 Just imagine Brigade as the Flask of automation.
 Brigade will take care of dealing with the inventory where you